learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 - Submit your completed work in Canvas through the CodeGrade window.

 In this assignment, you'll learn the workflow that you will be using to complete your assignments.
-You can follow along with the steps in the videos below, or continue reading to get a more detailed explanation of the process of working on lessons in Canvas.
+You can follow along with the steps in the video below, or continue reading to get a more detailed explanation of the process of working on lessons in Canvas.

-## WSL: Completing Assignments Code Along

-For Windows users, follow along with this video:

-TO DO: REPLACE VIDEO

-## MacOS: Completing Assignments Code Along
+## Completing Assignments Code Along

-For Mac users, follow along with this video:
+Follow along with this video:

 TO DO: REPLACE VIDEO